iPhone 6 watch. iPhone watch

 Fitbit Versa

-If Samsung or Wear OS don't do it for you, then there's always the latest Fitbit smartwatch.
-And, to be honest, this is the watch that people most mistake for the Apple Watch when you have it in your hands.
+If Samsung or Wear OS don't do it for you, then there are always the last smart ones left Fitbit watch.
+And to be honest, this is the watch that people mistake most for an Apple Watch when you have it in your hand.

 $199.95| fitbit.com